 The taller tower, Asinelli, is 67m tall, while the smaller tower, Garisenda, stands at 48m.
 Garisenda, which is mentioned in Dante’s Divine Comedy, was originally around 60m, but slanted so badly that it had to be lowered!

 The Leaning Tower of Suurhusen, Germany

 The Leaning Tower of Suurhusen is the world’s most leaning tower that was unintentionally tilted: it leans at an impressive 5.19 degrees.
 It’s thought the tilt was caused by the marshy ground beneath the church, which was drained in the 19th century, thus causing rotting of the church’s oak foundations.
 Made stable in the 1970s, the Suurhusen church is open to the public.

 Capital Gate Tower, United Arab Emirates

 The Temple Gate Tower in Abu Dhabi was actually designed to tilt!
 The mixed-use skyscraper has a tilt of 18 degrees and was built using steel-reinforced concrete and 490 piles.
 It holds a Guinness World Record for the farthest manmade leaning building.

 Great Mosque of al-Nuri, Iraq

 The mosque of al-Nuri in Mosul, Iraq, was built around the 12th century.
-It underwent many renovations, but none of them changed the mosque’s leaning minaret, which earnt the city of Mosul the nickname ‘hunchback’.
+It underwent many renovations, but none of them changed the mosque’s leaning minaret, which earned Mosul the nickname ‘hunchback’.
 It’s thought the tilt was caused by a combination of sun, north-westerly winds and weak gypsum holding the bricks together.
 Unfortunately, the mosque was completely destroyed by ISIS in the Battle of Mosul in 2017.